By Dr. Paul Jerard, E-RYT 500, YACEP and Faye Martins

 Why should we consider teaching Yoga for personality development?
-How many of your students told you that they attended classes to improve their personalities?
-Just a quick guess: None of your students considered Yoga for improving their personality.
+How many of your students told you they attended classes to improve their personalities?
+Just a quick guess: None of your students considered Yoga to enhance their character.
 Yet, personality improvement is a by-product of an improved sense of awareness.
 Yoga practitioners learn to become conscious of their thoughts, words, and actions.
-Additionally, one’s actions tend to reflect a deep sense of thoughtfulness.
+Additionally, one’s actions tend to reflect a deep understanding of thoughtfulness.

-Anyone who practices any form of Yoga, on a regular basis, knows that the results go much further than longer, leaner muscles and greater flexibility.
+Anyone who practices any form of Yoga regularly knows that the results go much further than longer, leaner muscles and greater flexibility.
 The breathing and meditative portions of a daily Yogic lifestyle can bring peace and understanding to the mind.
-Pranayama and meditation can teach one how to cope with daily stress and anxiety, while learning how to find overall peace within one’s self.
-The breathing techniques, alone, can be an extremely useful tool to apply in all aspects of life.
-Positive personality development gives us our own identity and the ability to work well with others.
+Pranayama and meditation can teach one how to cope with everyday stress and anxiety while learning to find peace.
+The breathing techniques, alone, can be a handy tool to apply in all aspects of life.
+Positive personality development gives us our identity and the ability to work well with others.

 Personality Development for Young People